krzemienski/awesome-from-stars/README.md

 * [Eyevinn/vod-to-live](https://github.com/Eyevinn/vod-to-live): A python library to generate Live HLS from VOD
 * [bbayles/vod_metadata](https://github.com/bbayles/vod_metadata): CableLabs VOD Metadata 1.1 Generator
 * [zsiec/vodmodule-stats](https://github.com/zsiec/vodmodule-stats): None
-* [Shishkebaboo/VodRecovery](https://github.com/Shishkebaboo/VodRecovery): The purpose of this script is to obtain videos or clips that are either marked as "sub-only" or have been deleted on Twitch.
 * [AdmiralBulldogTv/VodTranscoder](https://github.com/AdmiralBulldogTv/VodTranscoder): None
 * [w-okada/voice-changer](https://github.com/w-okada/voice-changer): リアルタイムボイスチェンジャー Realtime Voice Changer
 * [abinashmeher999/voice-data-extract](https://github.com/abinashmeher999/voice-data-extract): A command line interface to combine text information from subtitles with voice data in the video.
 Provides a convenient way to generate training data for speech-recognition purposes.